Melophobia: fear or hatred of music.

-Melophobia is an addictive, breath-taking, and captivating twisted novel that will make your heart breaks into pieces and will make you cry loads of tears.
+Melophobia is an addictive, breath-taking, and a captivating twisted novel that will make your heart breaks into pieces and will make you cry loads of tears.
 I never thought that this book will touch my heart and will make it bleed at the same time.
 I am surely proud to say that this is one of the best books I’ve read so far.

 One of life’s great pleasures, to feed the people you love. – James Morris, Melophobia

-This novel tells the story of a patrol officer named Merrin Pierce who happens to be the daughter of Tarquin Pierce, the Minister of Broadcast Standards, who goes undercover to bust raves, parties and concerts that play music.
+This novel tells the story of a patrol officer named Merrin Pierce who happens to be the daughter of Tarquin Pierce, the Minister of Broadcast Standards, who goes undercover to bust raves, parties, and concerts that play music.
 Together with her ex-boyfriend Anders, they are assigned to find The Source who creates and distributes music that bounds to destroy the people of the good society.
-What Merrin didn’t know, as she gets close to finding who The Source is, she is bound to change everything she believed as truth and that she’ll start to question everything around her.
+What Merrin didn’t know, as she gets closer to finding who The Source is, she is bound to change everything she believed as truth and that she’ll start to question everything around her.